This topic describes the principle and types of authentication of Message Queue for MQTT clients.

-The Username parameter consists of the authentication mode, AccessKeyId, and InstanceId, which are separated by vertical bars (|).
+The Username parameter consists of the authentication mode, AccessKey ID, and instance ID, which are separated with vertical bars (|).

-Example: If MQTT client GID_Test@@@0001 uses InstanceId mqtt-xxxxx and AccessKey YYYYY, the Username parameter for connecting this MQTT client must be set to Signature|YYYYY|mqtt-xxxxx in signature authentication mode and to Token|YYYYY|mqtt-xxxxx in token authentication mode.
+For example, if a Message Queue for MQTT client whose client ID is GID_Test@@@0001 uses the instance ID mqtt-xxxxx and the AccessKey ID YYYYY, the Username parameter for connecting this Message Queue for MQTT client must be set to Signature|YYYYY|mqtt-xxxxx in signature authentication mode and to Token|YYYYY|mqtt-xxxxx in token-based authentication mode.

 Types and comparison of authentication modes

-Signature authentication (fixed permissions)
+- Signature authentication (fixed permissions)

-From the service perspective, MQTT clients of the same type are managed by the same account, which can be a primary account or a sub-account.
-Therefore, the MQTT clients only need to calculate signatures based on the corresponding AccessKeySecret.
+From the service perspective, Message Queue for MQTT clients of the same type are managed by the same account, which can be an Alibaba Cloud account or a RAM user.
+Therefore, the Message Queue for MQTT clients only need to calculate signatures based on the corresponding AccessKey secret.
 Permissions are managed in the console by the account administrator.